-The art of watercolor painting has been a popular choice to pick up on for everyone, but I know it can be pretty frustrating to choose your supplies among an ocean of best watercolor sets for beginners.
+The art of watercolor painting has been a popular choice to pick up on for everyone, but I know it can be pretty frustrating to choose your supplies among an ocean of the best watercolor sets for beginners.

 Let me help you with that!
 After reading the reviews you will be able to start your watercolor painting journey with ease.